-Now if you have an issue with how your food was prepared, by all means let your server know, but do so early on in the meal.
+Now if you have an issue with how your food was prepared, by all means, let your server know, but do so early on in the meal.
 Most servers will check back with you a few minutes after delivering the food for this very reason - to make sure the food was prepared to your liking.
 So don't say yes, everything is alright and then decide later that it wasn't okay.
-Or don't ignore your server purposely just so you can get your complain scam on.
+Also, don't ignore your server purposely just so you can get your complaint scam on.

 No Snapping or Whistling